gusgad/angular2-item-editor/README.md

 A two-page SPA for displaying items (or rather statistics) as a table list and editing one at a time.
 Also:
 * has an ability to persist the data in Session Storage to imitate a real database modification
+* HTML template built with Angular Material
-* uses Angular Material
+* uses Observables, Reactive Forms and Angular Animations

 Current limitations:
 * no tests included
 * item table has no pagination due to a complex and weird nature of Angular Material :D
+* date editing does not affect the time and defaults to 00:00

 ## How to run